signebedi/gptty/README.md

 #### JSON

-By adding the `--json` tag at the end of your query commands, the application will skip providing human readable text to stdout, and instead provide the questions and responses as json objects like `[{question:QUESTION_1, response:RESPONSE_1},{question:QUESTION_1, response:RESPONSE_1},...]`.
+By adding the `--json` tag at the end of your query commands, the application will skip writing human readable text to stdout, and instead write the questions and responses as json objects like `[{"question":QUESTION_1, "response":RESPONSE_1},{"question":QUESTION_1, "response":RESPONSE_1},...]`.

 ![json example](assets/json_example.png)

 #### Quiet

-By adding the `--quiet` tag at the end of your query commands, the application will skip providing any text to stdout, but will still write responses to the `output_file` designated in the application config file.
+By adding the `--quiet` tag at the end of your query commands, the application will skip writing anything to stdout, but will still write responses to the `output_file` designated in the application config file.

 ## Context